Combinatorial frameworks for cluster algebras: Introduction

 Frameworks are not only a convenient way to create models of cluster algebras, but in fact they are, conjecturally, the \emph{only} way to create models.
 This idea is made precise in Theorem~\ref{T model} and Corollary~\ref{identity model}, which state that, assuming some conjectures from \cite{ca4}, every cluster algebra defines a framework.
 The theorem and corollary, together with the recipes in Theorem~\ref{framework summary} for reading off combinatorial information from a framework imply that every model for principal coefficients and/or $\g$-vectors and/or (conjecturally) denominator vectors \emph{is} a framework.

-Comparing the method of determining $\g$-vectors from a framework to the method of determining principal coefficients, we arrive (Corollary~\ref{NZ cor}) at an insight that also recently appeared as the first assertion of \cite[Theorem~1.2]{NZ}: Assuming a certain conjecture from~\cite{ca4}, the matrix formed by $\g$-vectors is the inverse of the matrix given by principal coefficients.
+Comparing the method of determining $\g$-vectors from a framework to the method of determining principal coefficients, we arrive (Corollary~\ref{NZ cor}) at an insight that also recently appeared as the first assertion of \cite[Theorem~1.2]{NZ}: Assuming a certain conjecture from~\cite{ca4}, the matrix whose rows are the $\g$-vectors associated to $B$ is the inverse of the matrix whose columns are the $\c$-vectors associated to $-B^T$.

 The main thrust of the project, however, is to give direct proofs of the structural conjectures by constructing explicit frameworks based on sortable elements and Cambrian lattices, without relying on results from other approaches to cluster algebras.
 In a sense we can do this quite generally: For every acyclic $B$, we construct a \newword{Cambrian framework} and prove that the framework is exact, polyhedral, and well-connected.
 The underlying graph is the Cambrian (semi)lattice, so that the vertices of the graph are the sortable elements.
 The labels are certain roots that can be read off combinatorially from the sortable elements, and the co-labels are the associated co-roots.
 In the Cambrian framework, the $\g$-vectors can also be read off combinatorially without having to compute a dual basis.
 (See Theorem~\ref{camb nu g}.)
-Conjecturally, the denominator vectors can also be read off combinatorially, and this conjecture is already proven in the case where $B$ is of finite Cartan type.
+Conjecturally, the denominator vectors can also be read off combinatorially, and this conjecture is already proven in the case where $\Cart(B)$ is of finite type.

-When $B$ is of finite Cartan type, the Cambrian framework is complete, and thus defines a combinatorial and polyhedral model for the entire exchange graph.
-Furthermore, the existence and properties of the Cambrian framework for $B$ of finite Cartan type imply \cite[Conjecture~4.7]{ca4} as well as Conjecture~\ref{nu conj}, described above.
-The Cambrian framework also provides new proofs of many of the conjectures from \cite{FZ-CDM,ca4} for $B$ of finite Cartan type.
+When $\Cart(B)$ is of finite type, the Cambrian framework is complete, and thus defines a combinatorial and polyhedral model for the entire exchange graph.
+Furthermore, the existence and properties of the Cambrian framework, when $\Cart(B)$ is finite type, imply \cite[Conjecture~4.7]{ca4} as well as Conjecture~\ref{nu conj}, described above.
+The Cambrian framework also provides new proofs of many of the conjectures from \cite{FZ-CDM,ca4} when $\Cart(B)$ is of finite type.
 See Theorem~\ref{finite type conj} for details.